ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/datefield.md

 If input value is in `string` or `integer` format, it will be passed directly to [PHP's built-in `\DateTime` class constructor](https://www.php.net/manual/en/datetime.construct.php), therefore the same input format expectations apply.

-It is also possible to directly pass an instance of `\DateTime`.
+It's also possible to directly pass an instance of `\DateTime`.

 |Type|Example|
 |------|------|